-Perhaps the sensibility most beautifully captured in The Age of Innocence, is the feeling of nostalgia.
-First, we are brought deep into the political strife and conflicts of the old New York aristocracy, and we yearn to be free of these constraints; and then, many years later, we become sober as the gilded age has ended, but we are left with a feeling melancholy.
+Perhaps the sense most beautifully captured in The Age of Innocence, is the feeling of nostalgia.
+First, we are brought deep into the political strife and conflicts of the old New York aristocracy, yearning to be free of these constraints; and then, many years later, we become sober as the Gilded Age has ended, but we are left with a sacred feeling of melancholy.
 The novel concludes on a somber and reflective note as the flame of an old generation has been snuffed out, never to be reignited again.

 The Pulitzer Controversy

 “When I discovered that I was being rewarded — by one of our leading Universities — for uplifting American morals, I confess I did despair.
 Subsequently, when I found the prize should really have been yours, but was withdrawn because your book (I quote from memory) had ‘offended a number of prominent persons in the Middle West,’ disgust was added to despair.”

-The Age of Innocence was made into a memorable film directed by Martin Scorsese and starring Daniel Day-Lewis, Michelle Pfeiffer, and Winona Ryder.
+The Age of Innocence was made into a memorable film in 1993 directed by Martin Scorsese and starring Daniel Day-Lewis, Michelle Pfeiffer, and Winona Ryder.
 To read my review of the film click here.

 I close with a passage from the final chapter of The Age of Innocence: